houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 For example, the string `'abbab'` matches the regular expression `/(a)(b)\2\1\2/`.
 This is because the submatch of `(a)` is `'a'` and the submatch `(b)` of is `'b'`.
 So, `\1` refers to `'a'` and `\2` refers to `'b'`.
 Intuitively, in this case, `/(a)(b)\2\1\2/` becomes equivalent to `/(a)(b)bab/`.

-To demonstrate the usefulness of backreferences, consider the following simple HTML tag parser `parseHtmlTags`.
-Its goal is to capture any piece of valid HTML tag in the form `<xyz>...</xyz>` in some arbitrary string.
+To demonstrate the usefulness of backreferences, consider the following function `parseHtmlTags`.
+It's a simple HTML tag parser.
+It returns all valid HTML tags in the form `<xyz>...</xyz>` after parsing some arbitrary string.

 ```js
 function parseHtmlTags(input) {